sciZer0/newdiscoveries/a/README.md

 In detai,

-D1 is Non-Inertial Distance the object is moving during the given second due to the pushing (Work) done by Gravitational Force (Invisible Hand) during the given second, i.e. precisely due to Work of Gravitational Force (Invisible Hand) during the given second:
+D1 is Non-Inertial Distance the object is moving during the given second due to the pushing (real Work) done by Gravitational Force (Invisible Hand) during the given second:

 D1 = AddedVelocity/2 * t = Δv/2 * t = 9.8 (m/s) / 2 * 1 (s) = 4.9 meters

-Note: Non-Inertial Distance (D1) is the same (4.9 m) during any given second
+Note: Non-Inertial Distance (D1) is the same (4.9 m) during any given second.

-D2 is Inertial Distance the object is moving during the given second due to Inertia — i.e. not due to the pushing (Work) done by Gravitational Force (Invisible Hand) during the given second, but due to Inertia.
+D2 is Inertial Distance the object is moving during the given second due to Inertia — i.e. not due to the pushing (real Work) done by Gravitational Force (Invisible Hand) during the given second, but due to Inertia.

-Since at the beginning of the 1st second the object hadn’t Accumulated Velocity (v = 0 m/s), it means that during the 1st second the object wasn’t moving inertially (with Inertia, by Inertia)
+Since at the beginning of the 1st second the object hasn't the Accumulated Velocity (v = 0 m/s), it means that during the 1st second the object isn’t moving inertially (with Inertia, by Inertia):

 D2 = v * t = 0 (m/s) * 1 (s) = 0 meters